cosydney/space-ballon/README.md

 If you've finished your Jquery balloon and you've helped your peers making their own you can do the same using only Javascript 😇.

 #FR
-Space-Balloon exercice🎈.
+#Exercices du Space-Balloon 🎈

-Vous pouvez utiliser le modèle fourni ou faire le votre.
+Vous pouvez utiliser le template fourni ou faire le votre.

 Le but de cet exercice est d'ajouter du Jquery à ce ballon pour qu'il: